 In March 1997, staff became aware that development had occurred on the project site without the benefit of a coastal development permit.
-Staff analysis of aerial photography indicates that the development proposed as part of this application was originally constructed by a previous property owner between 1975 and March 1977, without the required coastal development permit.
-The subject site was within the California Coastal Zone Conservation Commission's permit jurisdiction under the California Coastal Zone Conservation Act of 1972 when the proposed development was constructed and is within the Coastal Commission's permit jurisdiction under Section 30600 of the California Coastal Act of 1976.
-Thus, the construction of the proposed improvements requires a coastal development permit.
+Staff analysis of aerial photography indicates that the development located on the bluff face (cabana, deck, retaining walls, stairway, sewage ejector pump system, and approximately 98 cu. yds. of grading) was originally constructed by a previous property owner between 1975 and March 1977, without the required coastal development permit.
+The Commission notes that the subject site was within the California Coastal Zone Conservation Commission's permit jurisdiction under the California Coastal Zone Conservation Act of 1972 when the proposed development was constructed and is within the Coastal Commission's permit jurisdiction under Section 30600 of the California Coastal Act of 1976.
+Thus, the construction of the proposed improvements requires a coastal development permit now and also did then.
 In addition, the applicant has supplied no evidence that any local approval or permit from the County of Los Angeles was originally issued for the proposed development at the time of construction.

-In addition, during the course of processing this application, staff has discovered other development on the subject site which has also occurred without the required coastal development permit including the conversion of an existing non-habitable garage/studio with no plumbing into a habitable third residential unit with plumbing, installation of a 750 gallon septic tank, and a new detached garage.
-This additional unpermitted development is not included as part of this application and will require a future follow-up coastal development permit for retention of the structures or removal and restoration of the site to its pre-development state.
+Further, during review of the applicant's original coastal permit application, staff discovered other development on the subject site which had also occurred without the required coastal development permit including the conversion of an existing non-habitable garage/studio with no plumbing into a habitable third residential unit with plumbing, installation of a 750 gallon septic tank, and a new detached garage.
+The conversion of the non-habitable studio to a habitable second residential unit was carried out by the applicant between 1996 and 1997.
+Although the applicant received a permit from the City of Malibu for the conversion, the applicant did not apply for or receive a coastal development permit.
+Analysis of aerial photography indicates that the proposed garage was constructed between 1988 and 1995.